dcasia/baidu-maps/README.md

 Baidu Maps Plugin
 =================

-A Wordpress Plugin to Integrate Baidu Maps and Extend the Functionality with Custom Markers
+A Wordpress plugin to integrate Baidu maps and extend the functionality with custom markers.